-At visits 1, 2, and 3, the number of subjects who attended was 34, 22, and 27, respectively.
-BMI, fat percentage (Tanita), history of bariatric surgery, and median hormone levels (leptin, spexin, GLP-1, GIP, PP, amylin, and LEAP2) were compared across the three visits (Table S1).
+At visits 1, 2, and 3, the number of subjects who attended were 34, 22, and 27, respectively.
+BMI, fat percentage (Tanita), history of bariatric surgery, and median hormone levels (leptin, spexin, GLP-1, GIP, PP, amylin, and LEAP2) were compared across the three visits (Table 1 Supp.).
 The gender distribution remained consistent throughout the visits, with females constituting the majority at each time point.
-BMI values showed minor fluctuations across visits, with no practically important
+BMI values showed minor fluctuations across visits, with no significant differences observed.
+Fat percentage decreased at visits 2 and 3 compared to baseline, though these changes were not statistically significant.
+Similarly, the history of bariatric surgery did not show statistically significant variations across the three visits.